 A full day of conferences and networking where scientists, industry and government agencies will provide examples of best practices in the implementation of these techniques in different countries, such as the United Kingdom, Finland and Germany, allowing to nurture the discussion on what steps would be needed to improve their application and overcome technical problems, and how to address policy and regulatory issues.

-The event will take place on December 18th, 2018, at CIBIO facilities in Vairão, Porto.
-The final program will be published soon.
-Participation is free of charge but places are limited!
-You can pre-register by following the link.
+The event took place on December 18th, 2018, at CIBIO facilities in Vairão, Porto.
+The final program and links to download the speakers’ presentations can be found here.